Infertility in Men

 Infertility is the inability to conceive a child after consistent attempts for one year or longer.
-Approximately 14 percent of all couples are infertile.
-Roughly 33 percent of cases of infertility have male factor infertility as a cause.
+Approximately 14% of all couples are infertile.
+Roughly 33% of cases of infertility have male factor infertility as a cause.

 Male factor infertility is the failure to produce sufficient healthy sperm to fertilize the female reproductive cell (egg).
-This deficiency might be caused by physical blockages that inhibit the transfer of sperm, low sperm production or motility due to advanced age, or lifestyle factors that contribute to reduced ability to generate healthy sperm.
+Infertility in men might be caused by physical blockages that inhibit the transfer of sperm, low sperm production or motility due to advanced age, or lifestyle factors that contribute to reduced ability to generate healthy sperm.